“I'm a history lesson carried on your back.”

 Tested across the European theater by our Red Oxx Roughneck Bag Testing Crew, the C-Ruck knapsack loaded on and off trains and intercontinental flights without a hitch (and flagged a few taxis along the way).
 Packing a week's worth of clothes left room for souvenirs and the external pockets kept our goods organized.

 Because Red Oxx backs our bags with our "No Bull" Lifetime Warranty, you won't feel guilty about filling up your local landfill with cheap imported junk every season.
 Buy it once, own it forever, and pass it on.
 Join the "pack" and buy a military inspired, combat-tough rucksack and stand out from the ordinary backpack crowd.

 Due to high demand, we encourage you to place your Airborne C-Ruck order now to get your rucksack on our production schedule.
-It will then be delivered in under 30 days, often less.
+It will then be shipped in under 14 days.
 Like retirement, it's worth the wait.